 The newest amblyopia treatments now involve neuroplasticity-enabled methods, including digital therapeutics, dichoptic training, and interactive technology, to rectify binocular dysfunction, which conventional methods have never considered.

-New therapies now address exciting both eyes together during dichoptic stimuli, in which different images are presented to both eyes that need to be merged.
+New therapies now address stimulating both eyes together during dichoptic stimuli, in which different images are presented to both eyes that need to be merged.
 This restores binocular processing of vision, particularly in the 7-12-year-old patient range, where patching alone may plateau in effect.

 Key Tools and Platforms: